Samuel Dangremond is currently a trusts and estates associate at Curtis, Mallet-Prevost, Colt & Mosle LLP.

 Mr. Dangremond earned his Juris Doctor in 2021 from Fordham University School of Law, where he served as President of the Fordham Press Law Society and as an Associate Editor of the Fordham Intellectual Property, Media & Entertainment Law Journal.
 Mr. Dangremond also received a M.B.A from Fordham University Gabelli School of Business in 2020 and a B.A. in English, cum laude, from the University of Pennsylvania in 2009.
 Prior to law school and business school, Mr. Dangremond was an editor and writer.
 His writing has been published in Town & Country, New York magazine, the Philadelphia Inquirer, and The Daily Beast, among other publications.

 At Hughes Hubbard, Mr. Dangremond maintains an active pro bono practice that has included representing a photographer and an immigrant victim of domestic violence seeking legal status in the United States based on their cooperation with law enforcement authorities in the prosecution of the criminal activity.
 Prior to joining Hughes Hubbard, Mr. Dangremond was a law clerk at the Connecticut Judicial Branch, where he conducted legal research and wrote draft opinions for a broad range of pending civil and criminal matters for Connecticut Superior Court judges.
 Mr. Dangremond’s experience also includes a legal internship in the Criminal Enforcement & Financial Crimes Bureau of the New York State Office of the Attorney General.
 In addition to his role on the VLA Associate Board, Mr. Dangremond currently serves as an Associate Editor for the American Bar Association’s Young Lawyers Division and regularly writes articles for American Bar Association publications.

-Mr. Dangremond is admitted to practice in Connecticut, New Jersey, New York, and Florida.
+Mr. Dangremond is admitted to practice in Connecticut, New York, and Florida.